Last Modified on Apr 19, 2014

 06/06/2011: Carly from Seattle, Wa - Usa replies: "Hi Debbie - My mom had one of those vibrating machines when I was a kid back in the 1960's. (if we are talking about the same thing).
 I would personally rather use the rebounder.
 The workout is exhilirating, and leaves me feeling energized now...
 It is actually a FUN workout.
 The machine my mom had never seemed to do a thing for her, except for leaving red welts where the strap went across her.
 It smelled like burning gear / motor oil too.
 I remember it well. lol."

-09/01/2012: Anonymosaurus Rex from Somewhere, Alone, Listening To Radiohead: "As an addition to Lisa's comment - jogging or skipping (or just jumping up and down on the spot) can also give you the similar benefits without the need for extra equipment.
+09/01/2012: Anonymosaurus Rex from Somewhere, Alone, Listening To Radiohead replies: "As an addition to Lisa's comment - jogging or skipping (or just jumping up and down on the spot) can also give you the similar benefits without the need for extra equipment.

 If you are not in physical condition to do either of those, gently bouncing whilst sitting on a properly inflated exercise ball will help, and it will provide a good exercise to help get your muscles into better condition too."

-09/02/2011: Mary from Fresno, Ca: "I recently started using the trampoline everyday for about 5 minutes and love it.
+[BETTER BUT WITH SIDE EFFECTS] 09/02/2011: Mary from Fresno, Ca: "I recently started using the trampoline everyday for about 5 minutes and love it.
 But, after several days I noticed that for about 3-4 days I had a sore throat and in the morning some congestion.
 It's gone away now.
-But, I got the feeling that maybe it was my lymph glands clearing out from the excercise.
-Has anybody else had this happen or know anything about it."
+But, I got the feeling that maybe it was my lymph glands clearing out from the exercise.
+Has anybody else had this happen or know anything about it?"

 [YEA] 09/10/2010: Kahili from Kilauea, Hawaii: "I have had sore throat problems and tonsil stones for most of my life.
 Otherwise, I feel pretty healthy.
 I read that using a rebounder (mini trampoline) stimulated your thyroid and helped with this problem.
 I decided to give it a try and it worked.
 I have had no tonsil stones and very few sore throats for about two years.
 I stopped using the mini trampoline for about a month due to an unrelated injury and the tonsil stones came back.
 I will be back on the mini tramp as soon as possible.
 I jump about 10 minutes 3 or 4 times a week.
 I am also a runner so this is not my only form of exercise.
 I'm not sure of exactly why this works, but it works for me.
 Thank you.
 By the way, this is a great site."